asyncapi/generator/docs/generator_template.md

 ```

 Run `npm test` on your terminal to ensure everything works as expected.

-Add another channel to asyncapi.yml file called `temperatureDropped` and `temperatureRisen` then run the template again to make sure it still works as expected.
+In the next section, you'll add another channel to **asyncapi.yml** file called `temperature/dropped` and `temperature/risen` then run the template again to make sure it still works as expected.

 #### Update AsyncAPI document